|

 of 45 Tigers.
 It must have been an impressive sight as 45 King Tigers started

+the mission (WILBECK, Christopher W., op cit).
 The battalion successfully penetrated the first echelons of

 the Soviet defenses during this day's operations.
 There was no intact bridge